How to use the Wealth Triangle

 Starting a business depends on your true aspirations and personality.
 It is not the first strategy in the wealth triangle for good reasons: you shouldn’t start a business if you are inexperienced and lack the resources to develop it.
 That would be too risky.
 If you already have a clear entrepreneurial mindset, be sure first to possess and develop high-income skills (strategy 1).

-A business takes a tremendous amount of efforts.
-It is also a career with high chances of business failure: according to the US Bureau of Labour and Statistics (BLS), half of all new businesses fail within five years and 65% fail within 10 years.
+A business takes a tremendous amount of effort.
+It is also a career with high chances of business failure: according to the US Bureau of Labour and Statistics (BLS), half of all new businesses fail within five years, and 65% fail within ten years.
 Besides the statistics, being an entrepreneur is not for everyone.
-If you are not ready to drastically change your mindset, taking risks to develop your business and deal with the hassle of managing it, don’t do it.
+If you are not ready to drastically change your mindset, take risks to develop your business and deal with the hassle of managing it, don’t do it.
 It is advisable to focus on your high-income skills (strategy 1) and subsequently look at the Wealth Triangle’s third strategy.